KonnexionsGmbH/db_seeder/README.md

 ## <a name="introduction"></a> 1.
 Introduction

-With **`DBSeeder`**, the same freely definable dummy data can be generated in currently 23 different relational database systems.
+**`DBSeeder`** allows the flexible generation of dummy data for selected relational databases.

-The data generation process can be used to compare the performance of the different database systems under the same conditions.
+The database schema underlying the data generation can be freely defined.
+The names of the database, the schema and the user can be freely chosen, unless the respective database management system contains restrictions.
+If the selected database, schema or user already exist, they are deleted with all including data.
+**`DBSeeder`** then creates the selected database, schema or user and generates the desired dummy data.
+A maximum of 2 147 483 647 rows can be generated per database table.
+The database schema to be used, that is, the required database tables can be user defined using a JSON file.
+Details can be found here: [2.1 Database Schema](#database_schema).

+Currently, depending on the capabilities of the specific DBMS, the following functionalities and data types are supported:
+- constraints
+  - foreign (referential) key
+  - not null constraint
+  - primary key
+  - unique (alternate) key
+- data types
+  - BIGINT - large integer
+  - BLOB - large binary object
+  - CLOB - large character Object
+  - TIMESTAMP - timestamp including date
+  - VARCHAR - variable text

+The database systems considered meet the following conditions:
+1 The database system is freely available in a documented docker image for testing purposes.
+1 The database system provides a well documented JDBC interface.
+1 A complete documentation of the SQL commands is available.

-Currently the following database management systems are supported:
+Currently the following database systems are included in DBSeeder:
 - [AgensGraph](https://bitnine.net/agensgraph)
   - client only version
   - commercial, open source